RKeenan20/Network_Throughput_Estimator/README.md

 must either be connected to a Mains power connection or have a very large battery to be used.
 As the standards have improved and such improvements such as 802.11n to 802.11ac with MIMO to MU-MIMO, the channels suffer from interference and noise from adjacent channels and co-channels between multiple users.
 More thought and care must be taken when locating cells or APs close to each other so as to not cause large amounts of interference resulting in packet loss and lower throughput.
+Another trade off relates to what I said in the previous answer regarding the long durations for quite small size data frames of 1500 bytes and how this affects the throughput.